m3g4p0p/from-html/README.md

 ```

 In both cases the object to which the references got assigned will be returned (i.e. the controller itself or its specified property).

-## Breaking Changes

-As of version 0.3.0, the options object is not the 2nd but the 3rd argument.

 ## License